Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 & smart SEA and tracking strategy

-Interim conclusion: The increasing zero-click behavior due to Google AI Overviews means that clicks and therefore the CTR for both organic and paid search results are also falling - especially for informative and top-funnel search queries.
-This makes it all the more important to dovetail SEO and SEA sensibly and strategically align them with the sales funnel.
-You may then receive less traffic, but it will be of a higher quality and lead to more leads.
+Interim Conclusion: The increasing zero-click behavior due to Google AI Overviews results in a decrease in clicks and thus the CTR for organic as well as paid search results – especially for informational and top-of-funnel search queries.
+This makes it all the more important to interlink SEO and SEA in a meaningful way and strategically align them with the sales funnel.
+Then you might get less traffic, but it will be of higher quality and lead to more leads.

 What do Google AI Overviews mean for your B2B SEO strategy?

-So if we look at the effects of Google AI Overviews on the SERP structure, click behavior, CTR and traffic, it becomes clear that the classic SEO strategy of landing in the top positions at all costs is alone not sustainable.
-Even if it will probably take a few more years for AI tools to catch up with classic Google search (there is also an interesting study by Semrush), it is important for B2B companies to implement AI-compatible SEO as quickly as possible.
+If we consider the impact of Google AI Overviews on the SERP structure, click behavior, CTR, and traffic, it becomes clear that the classic SEO strategy of landing in the top positions at all costs is not sustainable on its own.
+Even if it will probably take a few more years for AI tools to catch up with the classic Google search (there is also an interesting study by Semrush on this), it is important for B2B companies to implement SEO AI-compatibly as quickly as possible.

-1. structure content in a way that is AI-compatible in terms of content & technology
+1. Structure content in an AI-compatible way in terms of content & technology

-All content on your website should of course be technically correct, sensibly organized and clearly structured using heading hierarchies.
-In order to be relevant for Google AI Overviews, a modular structure aka question - answer - further information is more important than ever.
-On the one hand, this offers added value for your users, but also makes it easier for the AI to recognize and extract specific information and assign it to the context of the Google AI Overview.
+Of course, all content on your website should be factually correct, logically structured, and clearly structured using heading hierarchies.
+To be relevant for Google AI Overviews, a modular structure aka Question – Answer – Further Information is more important than ever.
+On the one hand, this offers added value for your users, but it also makes it easier for the AI to specifically recognize information, extract it and assign it to the context of the Google AI Overviews.
 This includes:

-AI overviews are also increasingly focusing on a factor that is also nothing new for Google or SEO: E-E-A-T has been used as a "filter" to assess the quality of content since 2022:
+AI Overviews also place an increased focus on a factor that is also nothing new for Google or SEO: E-E-A-T has been considered a "filter" for assessing the quality of content since 2022:

-Especially in the B2B environment, where products that require explanation and complex decision-making processes with a high investment volume are involved, these quality features are essential.
-E-E-A-T has been the focus of SEO content production for our customers for years - but we also see time and again that companies are not yet implementing the principle or are not implementing it consistently enough.
-This includes
+Especially in the B2B environment, where products require explanation and decision-making processes are complex with high investment volumes, these quality characteristics are essential.
+E-E-A-T has been the focus of SEO content production for our clients for years – but we also see time and again that companies do not implement the principle yet or not consistently enough.
+This includes:

-3. understand topics instead of just using keywords
+3. Understand topics instead of just serving keywords

-Just like SearchGPT and other AI tools, Google Search AI analyzes content contextually rather than keyword-based.
-In practical terms, this means that it is less important to place a large number of individual search terms in a text.
-Instead, what really counts is what a text says, how it relates to other topics and how completely it covers a subject area.
+Just like SearchGPT and other AI tools, Google Search AI also analyzes content contextually rather than based on keywords.
+In practical terms, this means that it is becoming less important to place a high quantity of individual search terms in a text.
+Instead, what a text really says, how it relates to other topics, and how completely it covers a topic area counts.

-This is not new territory for us either, but consistent implementation is becoming increasingly important here too.
-This includes
+This is nothing new for us either, but here too, consistent implementation is becoming increasingly important.
+This includes:

-For your content to be crawled and taken into account by Google, the crawlers must be able to read the page - regardless of whether organic search results or AI Overview.
-Technical SEO basics are therefore still important and must also take the criteria of AI into account.
-This includes
+In order for your content to be crawled and considered by Google, the crawlers must be able to read the page – regardless of whether it is organic search results or AI Overview.
+Technical SEO basics are therefore still important and must additionally take the criteria of AI into account.
+This includes:

-5. topicality as a ranking, relevance and trust signal
+5. Actuality as a ranking, relevance and trust signal

-There is constant movement in many B2B topics - standards are updated or new functions such as AI become relevant.
+Many B2B topics are constantly changing – standards are updated or new functions such as AI become relevant.
 That's why it's important to keep content up to date.
-This was already the case in "classic SEO", but AI and its understanding of context makes it even more important.
+This was already the case in “classic SEO”, but is becoming even more important due to AI and its understanding of context.

-This means that good content is not just created once, but should be regularly reviewed and updated.
-For example, we rely on well-structured content plans for our customers, regularly check the texts for content and performance and schedule updates.
-Consistent implementation also includes
+This means that good content is not created just once, but should be regularly reviewed and updated.
+For our clients, we rely on well-structured content plans, regularly check the texts for content and performance, and plan updates accordingly.
+Consistent implementation also includes:

-6. build a targeted online reputation for your own brand
+6. Build online reputation for your own brand in a targeted manner

-Last but not least, the topic of context - in terms of holistic optimization for generative search engines (Generative Engine Optimization or GEO for short), SEO not only takes place onpage, but also offpage.
-Google's AI doesn't just see your page in isolation, but in the context of all other content that is or isn't on the web in relation to your company.
+Last but not least, the topic of context again - in the sense of holistic optimization for generative search engines (Generative Engine Optimization or GEO for short), SEO takes place not only on-page, but also off-page.
+Google's AI virtually sees your site not only in isolation, but in the context of all other content that takes place or does not take place on the web in relation to your company.

-The reputation of your brand or company online is thus becoming an increasingly important "silent" ranking factor.
-Or in short: If you are not recommended, the Google AI Overview will not recommend you either.
+The reputation of your brand or company on the web is becoming an increasingly important, "silent" ranking factor.
+Or, in short, if you are not recommended, the Google AI Overview will not recommend you either.
 This includes:

 What do Google AI Overviews mean for your B2B SEA strategy?

-In addition to the strategic adjustments that are important in the SEO area, you should not neglect your SEA strategy either.
-Even if the paid search results have so far been less affected than the organic ones, the restructuring of the SERP and the change in click behavior are leading to increasing competition and budget pressure.
+In addition to the strategic adjustments that are important in the SEO area, you should not neglect your SEA strategy.
+Even though the paid search results have so far been less affected than the organic ones, the restructuring of the SERP and the changed click behavior are leading to increasing competition and budget pressure.

-Just like for SEO, here too relevance is an important keyword.
-If you manage to target more relevant keywords, create landing pages and offer CTAs, you have the chance to use your budget more efficiently and generate higher quality traffic.
-Here are a few more strategic recommendations:
+Just like for SEO, relevance is an important keyword here.
+Those who manage to use more relevant keywords, create landing pages and offer CTAs have the chance to use their budget more efficiently and generate higher quality traffic.
+There are a few more strategic recommendations for this:

-From our point of view, the most important recommendation: The campaign structure for your Google Ads must take into account the increasing zero-click behavior.
-As with organic search results, users won't click on anything else if the Google AI Overview already provides them with the answer to their question.
-And AI overviews can do this very well, especially for top funnels or informative keywords.
-Typical examples are
+From our point of view, the most important recommendation: The campaign structure for your Google Ads must take the increasing zero-click behavior into account.
+As with organic search results, users won't click on anything else if the Google AI Overview already provides the answer to their question.
+And the AI overviews can do this very well, especially for top-funnel or informative keywords.
+Typical examples are:

-If you place ads for such search queries, you may get views, but with the result "no action".
-Keywords that already contain a concrete intention to act or at least potential for action and are located in the bottom or mid-funnel make more sense.
-Here again is a comparison of the same top-funnel search queries with an equivalent in the mid- or bottom-funnel:
+If you run ads on such search queries, you may get impressions, but with the result "no action".
+Keywords that already contain a concrete intention to act or at least potential for action and are located in the bottom or mid-funnel are more useful.
+Here again are the same top-funnel search queries in comparison with an equivalent in the mid- or bottom-funnel:

 Top-Funnel